Webb Institute: Culture

-Residential life

 Students generally live on campus for all four years.
 Webb Institute has no fraternities or sororities.
 There is a student-run Social Committee at Webb that holds several parties throughout the year.
 The Social Committee also organizes off-campus trips throughout the year.

-Honor Code

 The student body adheres to an Honor Code, which prohibits lying, cheating, and stealing.
 The Student Organization administers the Honor Code, operates the student treasury, oversees social activities, and serves as liaison between students and the school administration.

-Extracurricular activities

-Webb has five intercollegiate athletic teams: sailing year-round, soccer and basketball in the fall, and volleyball and tennis in the spring.

-Students have many options for recreation during their studies.
 The school has its own yacht club, automotive workshop, and English pub.
 Intercollegiate sports include sailing, tennis, soccer, volleyball, ultimate, and basketball.
 New York City is an hour away by the Long Island Rail Road.
 There are many student-led activity clubs on campus as well, both sporting and intellectual.

 Webb won the 2018 HVIAC men's tennis championship.
 This is the first championship Webb sports has won in recent history.

 Athletics

-The Webb athletic teams are the Webbies.
-The institute is a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Hudson Valley Intercollegiate Athletic Conference (HVIAC) for most of its sports since the 2004–05 academic year; while its sailing team competes in the Middle Atlantic Intercollegiate Sailing Association (MAISA).
+The Webb athletic teams are called the Webbies.
+The institute is a member of the United States Collegiate Athletic Association (USCAA) as an Independent, for most of its sports since the 2023–24 academic year; while its sailing team competes in the Middle Atlantic Intercollegiate Sailing Association (MAISA).
+The Webbies previously competed in the Hudson Valley Intercollegiate Athletic Conference (HVIAC) for most of its sports from 2004–05 to 2023–23.

-Webb competes in five intercollegiate varsity sports: Men's sports include basketball, sailing, soccer, tennis and volleyball.
+Webb competes in five intercollegiate varsity sports.
+Men's sports include basketball, sailing, soccer, tennis and volleyball.